Critical RCE · New CVEs · Active multi-actor exploitation

 1. Patching & version management (top priority)

-• Update Next.js: move to one of the documented fixed versions (e.g. 15.0.5, 15.1.9, 15.2.6, 15.3.6, 15.4.8, 15.5.7, 16.0.7 or the respective canaries).
+• Update Next.js: move to one of the documented fixed releases (for example 15.0.5, 15.1.9, 15.2.6, 15.3.6, 15.4.8, 15.5.7, 16.0.7 or the respective canaries) and keep tracking the official security advisories for new patch trains.

 • Other RSC frameworks: follow vendor advisories for React Router, Waku, Redwood, Expo, etc., and apply recommended updates.